idescat/visual/readme.md

 Visual will treat the following string time formats using the "quarter" and "month" properties in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js): "20131" (first quarter of 2013) and "201301" (January 2013).
 Any other time pattern will be displayed untreated.

 #### autoheading
 Boolean.
-It determines if the heading is built by composition from "title", "geo" and "time".
-If *false*, only "title" will be used as heading.
+This determines whether the heading is built by composition from "title", "geo" and "time".
+If *false*, only "title" will be used as a heading.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### legend
 Boolean.
-It determines if the chart legend must be shown.
+This determines whether the chart legend should be shown.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### grid
 Object with a single property: *width* (number).
 Default width (*0*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### axis
 Object with two properties: *x* (boolean) and *y* (boolean).
-They determine if the axes must be shown.
+These determine whether the axes should be shown.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### unit
 Object with three properties: *label* (string), *symbol* (string) and symbol *position* (string. "start", "end").
 All properties are optional.
 Default (no label, no symbol, position: end) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).